 If located outside of Ontario, Prince Edward Island, Newfoundland and Labrador or New Brunswick, then you will have to charge both GST and PST.

-Declaring Tax To CRA
+Declaring Tax to CRA

 Any income you generate from freelancing must be declared on your income tax.
 As a freelancer in Canada, you declare your freelancing payments as business income on the Form T2125.

-The Form T2125 is part of your T1 tax return.
+Form T2125 is part of your T1 tax return.
 If your business is a sole proprietorship or partnership, you’ll file a T1 business income tax form—the same income tax return you use to file your personal income taxes.